bolajiwahab/pgrubic/docs/docs/linter.md

 pgrubic lint --fix
 ```

 Please note that fixes are formatted.
+Also, inlined sql statements from plpgsql bodies and function calls are not currently fixable.

 ## Disabling fixes